 These headphones are wired with a DAC that adds a negligible amount of latency.
 You will not notice any delay when gaming or watching movies.

 The SteelSeries Arctis Pro+GameDAC are great gaming headphones.
 They have a good sound quality, a sturdy, comfortable design and a lot of customization and connection options.
 They are wired and come with a DAC that makes them a good choice for gaming on PC (they're one of the best gaming headsets for PC we've reviewed so far) but won't be as convenient as some of the wireless models below for gaming on consoles.
 Unfortunately, they're about the same price as the Arctis 7 which are wireless so they might not be the ideal choice for all gamers.
-See our recommendations for the best headsets for Xbox One.
+See our recommendations for the best headsets for Xbox One and the best PS4 headsets.

 The SteelSeries Arctis Pro + GameDac is a slightly better gaming headset overall when compared to the Audeze Mobius.
 The Arctis have a more premium looking design and come with a Dac that gives them a lot of control over their active features.
 With the Dac you can easily change the EQ modes inputs, outputs, surround sound effects, and the RGB lighting options.
 They also have more customizable sound and microphone options via their app. on the other hand, the Mobius have a unique head-tracking feature that helps them build a larger soundstage (which unfortunately we couldn't measure with our current test bench).
 They also have a slightly better sound and an over-ear fit that also works for a wider variety of gamers, unlike the Arctis Pro's elastic strap design.
 Also, you can use the Mobius a bit more casually with your phone since they are also a Bluetooth headset.